JakeSteam/blog-programming/_drafts/2023-05-23-introducing-pixel-blacksmith-2.md

 Once every puzzle on every part of the machine has been completed, the machine is fixed!
 However, this is only the "manual" path, the simplest but also most tap-intensive.

 As can be seen in the diagram above, there are likely to be 5 paths that control how a layer can be completed.
-Unlocking new paths will likely be done via completing feats (e.g. "Manually complete Machine in under 10 mins").
+Unlocking new paths will likely be done via completing feats whilst replaying layers (e.g. "Manually complete Machine in under 10 mins").
 In-game, this will be explained as passing on the machine (/ shop / town etc) to your sibling / descendant / another family!

 These paths will relate to each other constantly, and you'll end up needing to master all of them to progress.
 Using Machine as an example, here's the possible completion paths (note that they are very unbalanced currently!):